Claus1/unigui-go/README.md

 ```
 #### If a handler returns true the whole screen will be redrawn.
 Also it causes calling Screen function Prepare() which used for syncronizing GUI elements one to another and with the program/system data.
 Prepare() is also automatically called when the screen loaded.
 Prepare() is optional.

-If the handler returns nil Unigui considers it as Ok.
+If the handler returns nil Unigui considers it as Ok and does nothing.

 ### Block details ###
 The width and height of blocks is calculated automatically depending on their children.
 It is possible to set the block width and make it scrollable in height, for example for images list.
 Possible to add MD icon to the header, if required.
 Width, scroll, .. are optional.
+Block helper is
 ```
-block = Block(‘Pictures’,add_button, *images, width = 500, scroll = True,icon = 'api')
+func Block(name string, top_childs []Any, childs ...Any) *Block_
 ```

-The second parameter of the Block constructor is an array of widgets which has to be in the header just after the name.
+The top_childs parameter of the Block constructor is an array of widgets which has to be in the header just after the block name.
 Blocks can be shared between the user screens with its states.
-Such a block has to be located in the blocks folder of the python layer.
+Such a block has to be declared inside Block making function and registered by call ShareBlock(myBlock).
-Examples of such block tests/blocks/tblock.py:
+Examples of such block examples/shared_block.go:
 ```

-from unigui import *
-..
-concept_block = Block('Concept block',
-   [   #some gui elements
-       Button('Run',run_proccess),
-       Edit('Working folder','run_folder')
-   ], result_table)
+func sharedAudios(user* User) Any{
+	table := Table("Audios",0, nil, []string{"Audio", "Duration,sec", "Stars"}, genRows())
+    tableBlock := Block("Table chart, Button("Press me", nil), table)
+	tableBlock.Icon = "insights"
+    return tableBlock
+}
+func main(){
+	//register shared blocks
+	ShareBlock(sharedAudios, "Audios")
+    ...
+	//register screens
+	...
+}
 ```

 If some elements are enumerated inside an array, Unigui will display them on a line, otherwise everyone will be displayed on a new own line(s).

 Using a shared block in some screen:
 ```
-from blocks.tblock import concept_block
-...
-blocks = [.., concept_block]
+scr :=  Screen(Seq(block, bottomBlock), user.SharedBlock("Audios"))	//user is always accesible in screen making function

 ```

 #### Events interception of shared blocks ####